Margaret H. Marshall: Legal career

 From 1976 to 1989, she was an associate and a partner in private practice at the Boston law firm of Csaplar & Bok.
 From 1989 to 1992, she was a partner in the Boston law firm of Choate, Hall & Stewart.
-Also from 1991 to 1992, she was president of the Boston Bar Association, the oldest bar association in the United States.
+From 1991 to 1992, she was president of the Boston Bar Association, the oldest bar association in the United States.
 From 1992 to 1996, she was general counsel to Harvard University.

 Marshall was appointed to be an associate justice of the Massachusetts Supreme Judicial Court in 1996 by Republican governor William F. Weld.
 She was named as chief justice in September 1999 by Republican governor Paul Cellucci, to begin her term on October 14, 1999.
 She is the second woman to serve on the Supreme Judicial Court, the oldest appellate court in the Western Hemisphere, and the first to serve as chief justice in its more than 300-year history.

 In the course of her term, she wrote more than 200 opinions.
 Marshall wrote the ground-breaking decision in Goodridge v.
 Department of Public Health that declared that the Massachusetts constitution does not permit the state to deny citizens the right to same-sex marriage.

 On July 21, 2010, Marshall announced her decision to retire from the court, effective at the end of October.
-Marshall said her decision was prompted by a desire to spend more time with her husband Anthony Lewis, who was suffering from Parkinson's disease.
+She said her decision was prompted by a desire to spend more time with her husband Anthony Lewis, who was suffering from Parkinson's disease.
 After stepping down from the bench, she rejoined Choate, Hall & Stewart.

 Marshall served as the senior fellow of the Yale Corporation, the governing body of Yale University. until 2016.
-She is the first woman to hold the position, and previously served a term as a Corporation fellow from 2004 to 2010.
+She is the first woman to hold the position, and previously served a term as a corporation fellow from 2004 to 2010.

 Marshall is the 2021 recipient of the Bolch Prize for the Rule of Law awarded by the Bolch Judicial Institute at Duke Law School.
 On May 27, 2021, she was awarded an honorary Doctorate of Laws from Harvard University.
-In May 2022 she was awarded an honorary Doctor of Laws degree from the University of Pennsylvania.
+In May 2022, she was awarded an honorary Doctor of Laws degree from the University of Pennsylvania.